BeyondRGB/5th-Times-the-Charm-Team-Website/4ups/Nov_25-Dec_2.md

 ## What did we do?
 - We were on Thanksgiving break.
 - We finished reviewing Jakob's UI PR.
+- We recorded our 1 minute demo for the Senior Project Demos meeting.

 ## What are you going to do?
 - We are working on our end of semester presentation